thesephist/xin/SPEC.md

 ## Packages and imports

-Xin includes by default a set of standard packages like `os`, `math`, `string`, and `stream`.
+Xin includes by default a set of standard packages like `os`, `math`, `vec`, and `str` (string).
 Xin programmers can also define their own packages by writing and referencing files with the import name.

 A Xin program can import values defined in another Xin program with the `import` form.
 There are two ways to import.

-- `(import import-specifier)`: find file described by `import-specifier` and make all values defined in that file available under the `import-specifier::` namespace.
+- `(import path)`: find file described by `path` and make all values defined in that file available under the current global namespace.
-- `(import import-specifier alias)`: find file described by `import-specifier` and make values available under _only_ the alias `alias::` namespace.
+- `(import path alias)`: find file described by `path` and make values available under _only_ the alias `alias::` namespace.

 ```
-; import forms defined in math standard package
-; makes math::sqrt, math::sin, math::cos, etc available
-(import math)
-; makes forms defined in file 'core/models/user.xin'
+; makes forms and values defined in file 'core/models/user.xin'
 ; available under the namespace `user-model::xxx`
-(import core::models::user user-model)
+(import 'core/models/user' user-model)
 ```
 ## Proposals